mbourgey/CBW_HTseq_module3/README.md

 This is very low, we expect in general <2%.

-We can see that it computed seperate measures for each library.
+Note it computed the metrics for each library.

-**Why is this important to do and not combine everything ?** [solution](https://github.com/mbourgey/CBW_HTseq_module3/blob/master/solutions/_markdup5.md)
+**Why is this important to do it by library and not to combine everything ?** [solution](https://github.com/mbourgey/CBW_HTseq_module3/blob/master/solutions/_markdup5.md)

 ### Recalibration